 The Madeleine du Ritz arrives hidden under a bell, unveiled as delicately perfumed with orange blossom and lemon-glazed.
 So not to completely ruin your surprise, they change the flavour combination every now and again.

-Recipes for madeleines and tuiles are included in my second book, Teatime in Paris, just in case you’d like to recreate a ritzy teatime at home.
+Recipes for the perfect traditional French humped madeleines and tuiles are included in my second book, Teatime in Paris, to re-create your own ritzy teatime at home.

 With all that tea, even a trip to the restroom was discrete ceremony, where the tap water glides from golden swans.

 After such a Ritz Paris Teatime, it’s quite easy to take a stroll indoors and lose yourself in the sumptuous corridors leading to the Hemingway Bar.
-To access the bar, temptations continue with this elegant shopping gallery.
+To access the bar, temptations continue with this elegant shopping gallery after teatime!

 Ritz Hotel Paris